 TEQSA Register of External Experts: Frequently asked questions

-Members of TEQSA's Register of Experts are expected to have and maintain significant knowledge and experience in one or more identified areas of expertise.
+Members of TEQSA's Register of External Experts are expected to have and maintain significant knowledge and experience in one or more identified areas of expertise.

-On most occasions experts will be working from written assignments that identify the specific areas for advice and questions for response, although there may be times when a site visit or other working arrangements are required.
+On most occasions external experts will be working from written assignments that identify the specific areas for advice and questions for response, although there may be times when a site visit or other working arrangements are required.

-Experts provide advice on specific, identified elements of TEQSA’s regulatory assessments and reviews.
+External experts provide advice on specific, identified elements of TEQSA’s regulatory assessments and reviews.
 They will have appropriate qualifications, combined with relevant and recent professional experience.
-Experts will not be drafting recommendations on applications, providing commendations, or formulating draft conditions or time periods for registration/renewal of registration and accreditation/renewal of accreditation.
+External experts will not be drafting recommendations on applications, providing commendations, or formulating draft conditions or time periods for registration/renewal of registration and accreditation/renewal of accreditation.

 External experts will be required to provide advice that contributes to TEQSA’s assessment of an application.

-Experts will be added to the TEQSA Register of Experts initially for three years.
+External experts are appointed to the TEQSA Register of External Experts initially for three years.
 The contracted timeframe for specific assignments will vary for each assignment issued.

 There is no set time commitment for a work assignment.
-The time commitment required from an individual expert will vary depending on the scope of the work assignment.
-Experts will be approached by TEQSA with the offer of a work assignment, based on their field of expertise.
-Where TEQSA approaches an expert with an offer, providing they are available to meet the identified timelines, conflicts of interest are managed, and they accept the assignment, the expert will be issued with work of varying size and scope.
+The time commitment required from an individual external expert will vary depending on the scope of work identified for each assignment.
+External experts will be approached by TEQSA with the offer of a work assignment, based on their field of expertise.
+Where TEQSA approaches an expert with an offer, providing they are available to meet the identified timelines, conflicts of interest are managed, and they accept the assignment, the external expert will be issued with work.

-This will depend on the requirements of each particular assignment, however, this is not the usual practice.
+This will depend on the nature of the requirements of each particular assignment, however, this is not the usual practice.